awinabaab/alx-system_engineering-devops/README.md

   - The `bash` scripts demonstrate my knowledge and understanding of the use `bash`.

 ## 0x00-shell_basics/
-Basic shell concepts
+   Basic shell concepts.
+Concepts covered include:
-   ### Concepts Covered
    - What is Shell?
    - Navigation
    - Exploring the System
    - Manipulating Files and Directories
    - Working with Commands
    - Symbolic Links
    - Expansion
    - Text Editors (`vi`, `vim` and `emacs`)